Dolver

 Serogot

 This apocalyptic task is one Seregoth has little to no choice in, and as such, he has resented his destiny for thousands of years.
-His cult did everything in their power to soothe him, but ultimately, Seregoth chose death over fulfilling his charge.
-Even in death, he found no peace.
-The powers of fate dragged his soul back from hell, anchoring it to his bones for eternity.
+His cult did everything in their power to soothe him, but ultimately, Seregoth chose death during the plague over ending the world.
+However even in death, he found no peace.
+The plague reanimated his bones, dragged his soul back from hell, anchoring it to his corpse for eternity so that he might fulfill his task when the horns of the apocalypse sound.

 Felborne Del